CampbellMBXJ/364-load-balancing/README.md

 #### Running
 python 3 only.

-`main.py` takes the number of nodes as 3 cl paramaters and sends output to stdout `runner.sh` given a fourth cl paramater, the location of a cplex installation, will automaticly pipe the output into cplex.
+`main.py` takes the number of nodes as 3 cl paramaters and sends output to stdout.

+`runner.sh` given a fourth cl paramater, the location of a cplex installation, will automaticly pipe the output into cplex.